 To some, this might be weird, but people have been getting their tongues pierced.
 If you are excited about getting one, you should prepare and know what to do and what not to do.
-Usually, you need to wait for at least 4 weeks for your tongue piercing to have healed before changing the jewelry.
+If you are asking yourself when can I change my tongue piercing, usually, you need to wait for at least 4 weeks for your tongue piercing to have healed before changing the jewelry.

 When you notice that the swelling has gone, you can proceed to change your jewelry.
 It would be best if you chose a small barbell as it’s comfortable when you talk.
 Also, it is easier to hide and doesn’t damage your teeth or gums.
 Compared to any other piercing area, a tongue ring has increased risks of complications.